 Viewing Deck

 The Belvedere Viewing Deck is located on top of the main building.
-Facing the entrance, to the far left is a set of stone stairs that takes you to the viewing deck.
+Facing the entrance, to the far left is a set of stone stairs that take you to the viewing deck.
 From the deck, you can see down to the swimming pavilion and take a rest in one of Banff’s red chairs to enjoy the mountain valley scenery.

 Discovery Boardwalk